ibm-cloud-docs/databases-for-postgresql/read-replica.md

 - The minimum size of a read-only replica is 2 GB RAM and 10 GB of disk.
 This is true even if your leader deployment is smaller.

 - Read-only replicas do not auto-scale to match the leader.
-If the amount of data you store outgrows the disk allocated to your deployments, scale the disk on the read-only replicas and then the leader.
+If the amount of data you store outgrows the disk that is allocated to your deployments, scale the disk on the read-only replicas and then the leader.
 Scaling the read-only replica first ensures that you do not run out of space on the read-only replicas.
 If you have scaled the leader's disk for performance and not for space, it is not necessary to scale the read-only replicas.

-- Replication is asynchronous, and may be subject to replication lag.
-By default, there is no communication between the primary and replica with respect to consistency.
+- Replication is asynchronous, and might be subject to replication lag.
+By default, there is no communication between the primary and replica regarding consistency.
 It is possible for a read-only replica to fall far enough behind that it needs to be resynced.
 Replication lag can be greater when the replica is in a region far away geographically from its leader.

 - A read-only replica is a deployment with single data member and does not have any internal high-availability.
 It is prone to temporary interruptions and downtime during maintenance.
 If you have applications that rely on read-only replicas, be sure to have logic to retry failed queries, or load-balancing over multiple read-only replicas.

 ## The Leader

-On the _Settings_ tab of a {{site.data.keyword.databases-for-postgresql}} deployment before any read-only replicas have been provisioned, the _Replication_ panel has a **Create Read Replica** button.
+On the _Settings_ tab of a {{site.data.keyword.databases-for-postgresql}} deployment, before any read-only replicas have been provisioned, the _Replication_ panel has a **Create Read Replica** button.

 ![Replication panel before provisioning a replica](images/replica-before.png)

-If a deployment is a leader and has a read-only replica already attached to it, then the _Replication_ panel has a list of replica deployments and a link to each one.
+If a deployment is a leader and has a read-only replica that is already attached to it, then the _Replication_ panel has a list of replica deployments and a link to each one.
 Click on the cog to the right of the read-only replica's deployment name to manage it.

 ![List of replicas attached to a leader](images/replica-after.png)

 ## Provisioning a Read-only Replica

 You can provision a read-only replica from the leader's _Settings_ panel by clicking **Create Read-Only Replica**.
 The source instance is automatically filled in.
-The read-only replica's name is auto-generated in the _Service Name_ field, but you can re-name it freely.
+The read-only replica's name is auto-generated in the _Service Name_ field, but you can rename it freely.
 You can choose the region to deploy it in, and its initial memory allocation.
 Disk size is automatically calculated from the size of the leader deployment.
 The read-only replica is automatically provisioned with the same version as the leader.

 If you use [Key Protect](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-key-protect), Bring Your Own Key (BYOK) is supported only when provisioning from the CLI and API.
-Otherwise the read-only replica is encrypted with a generated key.
+Otherwise, the read-only replica is encrypted with a generated key.
 {: .tip}

 ### Provisioning through the API or the CLI